 Campaign Launch: Our Young Voices

-“Young peoples perspectives always provide insight into our future.
-We always start Culture Is Life with them.” – Belinda Duarte (Wotjobaluk/Dja Dja Wurrung), CEO of Culture Is Life
+“Young peoples perspectives always provide insight into our future and what we need to do.
+We at Culture Is Life always have them at the heart of our work.” – Belinda Duarte (Wotjobaluk/Dja Dja Wurrung), CEO of Culture Is Life

 The #HealOurHistory campaign launch highlights the voices of First Nations and non-Indigenous young people, sharing their stories of lived experiences in school, reflections on The Australian Wars documentary series, history and truth-telling, January 26th, the Stolen Generations and messages of strength.